FIWARE/tutorials.Time-Series-Data/README.md

 #### Device Monitor

 For the purpose of this tutorial, a series of dummy IoT devices have been created, which will be attached to the context broker.
 Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](https://github.com/Fiware/tutorials.IoT-Sensors).
-The state of each device can be seen on the UltraLight device monitor web-page found at: `http://localhost:3000/device/monitor`
+The state of each device can be seen on the UltraLight device monitor web page found at: `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.Time-Series-Data/img/device-monitor.png)

 #### Device History

-Once **Quantum Leap** has started aggregating data, the historical state of each device can be seen on the device history web-page found at: `http://localhost:3000/device/history/urn:ngsi-ld:Store:001`
+Once **Quantum Leap** has started aggregating data, the historical state of each device can be seen on the device history web page found at: `http://localhost:3000/device/history/urn:ngsi-ld:Store:001`

 ![](https://fiware.github.io/tutorials.Time-Series-Data/img/history-graphs.png)